PySlurm/pyslurm/README.rst

 Currently `PySlurm` is under development to move from it's thin layer on top of the Slurm C API to an object orientated interface.

-This release is based on the Slurm API version 16.05.0
+This release is based on Slurm 16.05.

 Pre-requistes
 *************